heineman/algorithms-nutshell-2ed/README.txt

    If you don't have 'ant' available, you may be able to use the "no_ant.sh" script to compile all Java classes.
 Read that file for instructions on its use.
-If you are on a Microsoft XP Windows machine, you can launch the "no_ant.bat" batch file and it will provide instructions on how to build the code (provided you have an available JDK of version 1.6 or higher).
+If you are on a Microsoft XP Windows machine, you can launch the "no_ant_build.bat" batch file and it will provide instructions on how to build the code (provided you have an available JDK of version 1.6 or higher).